-- Drive to the off-site classroom using "S.A.F.E.R. " method of driving - Complete Hazard Assessment Report - Unload equipment required for classroom session from vehicle if necessary - Set up course materials and equipment for training program on classroom - Greet students as they arrive - Collect or distribute material as required - Discuss safety information with students prior to starting class, e.g., Exit and washroom locations and evacuation plans. - Conduct yourself and teach the curriculum in a manner consistent with company policies, strategies, and mission statement - Clean up classroom, repack and load equipment into vehicle - · Lock and secure building if required - Return home or drive to next location for class using the "S.A.F.E.R.©" method of driving - CNRL- Albian Sands you must take a drug and alcohol test prior to going to this camp.
+- Drive to the off-site classroom using "S.A.F.E.R.\omega" method of driving. - Complete Hazard Assessment Report - Unload equipment required for classroom session from vehicle if necessary. - Set up course material and equipment for the training program in the classroom. - Greet students as they arrive. - Collect or distribute material as required. - Discuss safety information with students prior to starting class, e.g., Exit and washroom locations and evacuation plans. - Conduct yourself and teach the curriculum consistent with company policies, strategies, and mission statements. - Clean up classroom, repack and load equipment into vehicle. - Lock and secure the building if required. - Return home or drive to next location for class using the "S.A.F.E.R.©" method of driving. - CNRL-Albian Sands you must take a drug and alcohol test prior to going to this camp.
 The tests must be completed at least 5 days prior to leaving as the results could take this long.
 You are required to have your test results with you while on site.

-6.3.9 Corporate Out of Town In-Vehicle Instructor
+Corporate Out of Town In-Vehicle Instructor

-- First Aid Kit, writing implements, rental vehicles (if required), skid vehicle, cones, driving evaluation forms - Hotel information if required; Name, address, phone number and confirmation number are on the event sheet.
+- First Aid Kit, writing implements, rental vehicle (if required), skid vehicle, cones, driving evaluation forms. - Hotel information, if required; Name, address, phone number and confirmation number are on the event sheet.
 Copy of event sheet.
 All information from the event sheet as to what vehicles are to be used, start time, classroom and track location and names of other instructors on the course.